 What Types of Bonuses can be Awarded in Bulgaria?

-Bonuses can be discretionary (not guaranteed) or nondiscretionary (guaranteed as shown in employment contract).
-Discretionary bonuses are paid on a performance-based evaluation, and can vary from 0% to 200% of salary, depending on the degree of achievement of goals.
-Employers do not guarantee a minimum amount of the premium, nor do they owe advance payments during the year.
+Bonuses can be discretionary (not guaranteed) or non-discretionary (guaranteed, as set out in the employment contract).
+Discretionary bonuses are paid on a performance-based evaluation.
+Bulgarian law does not set a fixed range, but many employers use bonus schemes ranging from 0% to 200% of salary, depending on the degree to which goals are achieved.
+Employers do not guarantee a minimum bonus amount, nor do they owe advance payments during the year.

 What Legislations Govern Employee Bonuses in Bulgaria?

-In Bulgaria, employee bonuses are treated and taxed in the same way as salaries – 10% income tax, plus social security contributions.
-Since 2023, bonus income should be taxed retrospectively in the months in which the work was performed, not just in the last month.
-For example, if a bonus is granted at the end of the year for results achieved across the year, it must be taxed in every month (not just December).
+In Bulgaria, employee bonuses are treated and taxed in the same way as salaries: 10% income tax, plus social security contributions.
+Since 2023, bonus income must be taxed retrospectively in the months in which the work was performed, not only in the month it is paid.
+For example, if a bonus is granted at the end of the year for results achieved across the year, it must be taxed across every month, not just December.

 Act.
 6, para.
 2 of SSC /in force from 01.08.2023/